Lazbeats/Calculator/README.md

 This repository contains a Simple Online Calculator built using HTML and CSS.
 The calculator provides a clean and modern user interface with a gradient background and easy-to-use buttons for basic arithmetic operations.
-It is perfect for learning and showcasing basic web development skills.

 Features:
 Responsive design with a visually appealing gradient background.